BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/future-considerations/future-considerations.md

 nav_order: 5
 ---

-# Smart-Device Team
+# Smart-Device Future Considerations

-Documentation for the Smart-Device team.
+Future Considerations and Improvements for the Smart-Device.
 {: .fs-6 .fw-300 }